karlave14/Programming_2-1/conds_loops.md

 Also repition control structures.
 Used for looping, i.e.  repeating a piece of code multiple times in a row.

 ### **For Statments**
-* The *for* loop is most convenient with coutning loops -- i.e. loops that are based on a countinf variable, usually a known number of iterations
+* The *for* loop is most convenient with coutning loops -- i.e. loops that are based on a countinf variable, usually a known number of iterations.
+Therefore a for statement is ideal to iterate over finite collections, such as linked lists or arrays.

 How it works:
 * The *initial condition* runs one, at the start of the loop.